 It further specifies that:

-Mental or nervous injuries occurring as a manifestation of an injury shall be demonstrated by clear and convincing medical evidence by a licensed psychiatrist meeting criteria established in the most recent edition of the diagnostic and statistical manual of mental disorders published by the American Psychiatric Association.
+Mental or nervous injuries occurring as a manifestation of an injury shall be demonstrated by clear and convincing medical evidence by a licensed psychiatrist meeting criteria established in the most recent edition of the diagnostic and statistical manual of mental health issues published by the American Psychiatric Association.

 The above provisions aren’t unique to Florida.
-Most states have strict requirements when it comes to compensating work-related mental disorders.
-Some states have even gone so far as to establish specific parameters for claims related to stress or mental disorders.
+Most states have strict requirements when it comes to compensating work-related psychological disorders.
+Some states have even gone so far as to establish specific parameters for claims involving job-related stress.

 In general, you can only claim workers comp for mental health issues if it’s severe enough to interfere with your ability to work.
 Though stress and anxiety are typical in the workplace, rarely do they ever reach such severity.